 As someone who’s devoted her career to helping diverse people engage and realize their potential, I’m inspired by what I see at Toastmasters.
 Toastmasters demonstrates that under the right conditions, it’s very possible for organizations to give rise to leaders and high achievers who represent the full diversity of their community.

 Not all of the practices that make this possible could be applied in other settings, of course.
 Toastmasters is unique: a voluntary, nonprofit organization built around an interest common to a broad range of people.
 Even so, the reasons for the diverse high-fliers at Toastmasters are worth a closer look.
 Introducing elements of the structured, egalitarian, cooperative style of engagement seen at Toastmasters might well help us build workplaces where everyone has a fair chance of reaching the top.

-Fiona Price is a cross-cultural communication specialist and keynote speaker based in Melbourne, Victoria, Australia.
+Fiona Swee Lin Price, PhD is a cross-cultural communication specialist and keynote speaker based in Melbourne, Victoria, Australia.
 She is a member of Williamstown Club in Williamstown, Victoria, Australia.
-You can reach her at globalise.net.au, on Instagram at @readerofnames, and on Facebook at AuthorFionaSLPrice.
+You can reach her at globalise.net.au and on LinkedIn.